Layout Tools are objects designed to help you position other objects accurately with the RezMela Composer.

-When you sign out of the App, the Layout Tools disappear, and you are left with just the blocks:
+When you sign out of the Composer, the Layout Tools disappear, and you are left with just the blocks:

 This method can be extended to produce more complex designs.
 Here, four cubes in a T shape are used to place Building Tiles (available separately) to create a building:

 When the blocks are removed, only the Building Tiles remain: